 What is snowshoeing?

-Simply speaking, snowshoeing is an easier way to negotiate walking on soft and/or deep snow.
-In many countries with long winters, it is a necessary means of getting from A to B. Inevitably, in recent years, it has caught the eye of outdoor enthusiasts, and is now the perfect winter activity for hikers.
+Simply speaking, snowshoeing is a sustainable and easier way to negotiate walking on soft and/or deep snow.
+In countries with long winters, it is how many people get from A to B. Inevitably, it has now caught the eye of outdoor enthusiasts, becoming the perfect winter activity for hikers.

 Snowshoeing-in-Südtirol – Alex Moling